mitty1293/infra/reverse_proxy/README.md

 # reverse_proxy
 reverse proxy for my web app integration
 ## Deploy
-1. Replace the value of HOSTNAME with the hostname of your dashboard.
+1. Replace the value of DOMAIN with the domain of your dashboard.
     ```
     # Copy .env_example as .env
     cp .env_example .env
     vi .env
     ```
     ```
-    # Replace the value of HOSTNAME in .env
+    # Replace the value of DOMAIN in .env
-    HOSTNAME=example.com
+    DOMAIN=example.com
     ```
 2. Replace the email address used for registration in `config/traefik.yml`.
     ```